smapiot/piral/docs/tutorials/03-publishing-pilets.md

 In this spirit we provide a free[^1] service that you can use for providing the feed service, as well as a way to publish your pilets.
 This leaves you at the task of creating a Piral instance.

-**Remark**: The specification for a feed service is public.
+**Remark:** The specification for a feed service is public.
 There should be everything you need if you already (or later) want to start building your own feed service.
 In addition to the publicly available specification we also have published a Node.js sample implementation at GitHub (https://github.com/smapiot/sample-pilet-service).
 The sample implementation can also be installed or run locally very easily.

 The service can be found at https://feed.piral.io.
 Registration is possible by using a Microsoft Account to log into the service.
 We do not need any personal data besides the email / account id, which is provided after your approval.